LtSnakePlissken/Q/docs/how-to-claim-q-tokens.md

 <br>
 <br>

-Besides the steps described above, a few conditions have do be met for successfully claiming tokens from the Faucet:
+**Besides the steps described above, a few conditions have do be met for successfully claiming tokens from the faucet:**

 - Using the faucet is possible only once per address within 24 h
 - The provided wallet needs a „non-zero“ balance on the Ethereum Mainnet.
 That means you need to hold at least some Ethereum dust.
 - The balance of the provided wallet needs to be below 1 Q on Q Mainnet.
 - The daily supply of tokens to the faucet is limited.
 If there are no more tokens in the faucet, please wait for a refill.

-To support the Faucet, you can donate Q Tokens directly to the faucet at: `0x5A3F5728C3b7ACFbc1C658F6b42A4e05eC00E688`
+To support the faucet, you can donate Q tokens directly to the faucet at: `0x5A3F5728C3b7ACFbc1C658F6b42A4e05eC00E688`